 The Organization has a goal to maintain financial assets, which may consist of cash and short term investments, on hand to meet 90 days of budgeted operating expenses.
 The Organization will structure its financial assets to be available when needed for its general expenditures, payroll and tax liabilities and other obligations.
-The financial assets available to meet general expenditures over the next 12 months are \$767,912 as of June 30, 2023, as compared to current liabilities of \$61,149.
-As of June 30, 2022, the financial assets were \$987,150, as compared to current liabilities of \$55,253.
-Financial assets consist of cash, cash equivalents and investments.
+The financial assets available to meet general expenditures over the next 12 months are \$936,937 and \$767,912 as of June 30, 2024 and 2023, respectively.
+Financial assets consist of cash and cash equivalents, promises to give and investments.

-11. Expenses Presented According To Functional Classifications
+11. Functional Expenses